affilicious/affilicious/readme.txt

 * Improvement: Added some more functions for the front end.
 * Improvement: Votes can contain 0 as value now.
 * Improvement: Improved the model helpers.
+* Fix: Fixed the Amazon updates in some cases.
 * Fix: Fixed the product equality.

 = 0.8.8 =